Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Introduction

 Each buyer $i \in N$ aims to estimate an unknown parameter $\theta_i$, representing a latent quantity of interest, e.g., future traffic flow, energy demand, or delivery time.
 Each data record serves as a digitized signal, providing noisy information about $\theta_i$.
 Signals from each dataset follow a fixed prior distribution determined by the corresponding data-generation process, and its relevance for estimating $\theta_i$, and signal distributions differ across datasets due to heterogeneity in data generation and relevance.
 For instance, a buyer training a model to forecast traffic congestion ($\theta_i$) may purchase vehicle location data from a navigation platform and aggregated mobility statistics from a ride-sharing service.
 Both provide noisy signals about the same underlying state but differ in informativeness.

-A \textit{data bundle} $\xvec_i = (x_{i,1}, x_{i,2}, \dots, x_{i,m})$ represents the collection of data records acquired from multiple datasets, where $x_{i,j}$ denotes the quantity purchased from dataset~$j$.
+A \textit{data bundle} $\xvec_i = (x_{i,1}, x_{i,2}, \dots, x_{i,m})$ represents the collection of data records acquired by buyer $i$ from multiple datasets, where $x_{i,j}$ denotes the quantity purchased from dataset~$j$.
 Upon observing the full set of signals $S(\xvec_i)$, the buyer updates their belief about the latent parameter~$\theta_i$ to the posterior distribution $\theta_i \mid S(\xvec_i)$.
 Following the literature on \emph{value of data}~\citep{baley2025data}, we define the buyer’s \emph{accuracy gain} from bundle~$\xvec_i$ as the reduction in uncertainty about~$\theta_i$:

 where the precision of a random variable, $\Pre(\theta)$, is defined as the inverse of its variance, i.e., $\Pre(\theta) = 1 / \Var(\theta)$.
-Consistent with the standard literature on revenue maximization and auction theory~\citep{myerson1981optimal,klemperer2004auctions}, we assume that the buyer’s {net utility} from a data bundle~$\xvec_i$ equals their value for the accuracy gain minus the total payment.
-Let $p_j(\cdot)$ denote the pricing function for dataset~$\Dcal_j$, and define the aggregate pricing function $\pvec(\cdot)$ such that $\pvec(\xvec_i) = \sum_j p_j(x_{i,j})$.
+Consistent with the standard literature on revenue maximization and auction theory~\citep{myerson1981optimal,klemperer2004auctions}, we assume that the buyer’s net utility from a data bundle~$\xvec_i$ equals their value for the accuracy gain minus the total payment.
+Let $\pvec \defeq (p_1, \ldots, p_m)$ be the vector of prices.
 Then, the buyer’s net utility from bundle~$\xvec_i$ is given by

 where $\alpha_i$ represents the buyer’s valuation parameter for accuracy improvement.
 We also note that more general signaling structures---such as those arising from complementary or correlated datasets---can give rise to richer utility functions that capture interactions between datasets.
-In fact, these utilities have been well studied in both economics and computation (see \cref{sec:discussion} for a detailed discussion).
+In fact, these utilities have been well studied in both economics and computation.
 For the purposes of this paper, we focus on the simpler utility form described above.
 This form captures the essential trade-off between the informativeness of data and its cost, while keeping the analysis tractable, providing a natural starting point for our results.

-\paragraph{Optimal demand bundles and the revenue maximization problem.} Once the pricing functions are fixed, each buyer selects an optimal bundle of data records that maximizes her utility subject to her budget constraint.
-Formally, given the aggregate pricing function $\pvec$, buyer~$i$'s optimum demand bundle $\Dem_i(\pvec)$ is defined as,
+\paragraph{Optimal demand bundles and the revenue maximization problem.} Once the prices are fixed, each buyer selects an optimal bundle of data records that maximizes her utility subject to her budget constraint.
+Formally, given the price vector $\pvec$, buyer~$i$'s optimum demand bundle $\Dem_i(\pvec)$ is defined as,